spatie/laravel-data/docs/as-a-data-transfer-object/creating-a-data-object.md

 }
 ```

-Since this is just a simple PHP object it can be initialized as such:
+Since this is just a simple PHP object, it can be initialized as such:

 ```php
 new SongData('Never gonna give you up', 'Rick Astley');
 ```

-But with this package you can initialize the data object also with an array:
+But with this package, you can initialize the data object also with an array:

 ```php
 SongData::from(['title' => 'Never gonna give you up', 'artist' => 'Rick Astley']);
 ```

-Actually you can use the `from` method to create a data object from nearly anything, for example, let's say you have an Eloquent model like this:
+You can use the `from` method to create a data object from nearly anything.
+For example, let's say you have an Eloquent model like this:

 ```php
 class Song extends Model{